grz0zrg/fas/README.md

 |          B | Noise wavetable cutoff lp filter / fractional part : stretching factor       |
 |          A | Noise wavetable res. lp filter / feedback amount with Soundpipe        |

-**Note** : Monophonic mode Physical modelling synthesis is not implemented.

 ### Bandpass synthesis

 Only available with Soundpipe.

-Specific type of synthesis which use a canvas-mapped bank of bandpass filters (second-order Butterworth), each activated filters use an user-defined channel as source.
+Specific type of synthesis which use a canvas-mapped bank of bandpass filters (second-order Butterworth), each activated filters use an user-defined channel or instrument as source.

 It can be used with rich form of synthesis (subtractive etc.) as a spectrum sculpt tool (vocoding etc.)

 Bandwidth can be adjusted individually through alpha channel value which is a factor of current bank gap.

-As a speed example ~256 filters can be enabled at the same time with ~6 subtractive oscillators as input on an i7 6700 with a single FAS instance (96000kHz)
+As a speed example ~300 filters can be enabled at the same time with ~6 subtractive oscillators as input on an i7 6700 with a single FAS instance (96000kHz)

+Fractional part of the blue channel can be used to target a channel (> 0) or an instrument (= 0)

 #### RGBA interpretation